Aspen Skiing Co. won’t announce chamber discounted ski pass prices until after Labor Day

 While the ski industry has the advantage of being outdoor-oriented, it also has to figure out how to meet social distancing requirements in lift lines and on chairlift rides, at its on-mountain restaurants, in ski school classes and in ticket purchasing lines.
 The apres-ski scene could be bleak.

-Limits on the number of passengers in the Silver Queen Gondola at Aspen Mountain and the Elk Camp Gondola at Snowmass as potentially on the chairlifts creates the potential for crowding, particularly on powder weekend days, which attract the most customers.
+Limits on the number of passengers in the Silver Queen Gondola at Aspen Mountain and the Elk Camp Gondola at Snowmass are possible as the chairlifts create the potential for crowding, particularly on powder weekend days, which attract the most customers.

-Hanle said reservations for time on the slopes aren’t being weighed as an option.
+Hanle said reservations for time on the slopes aren’t a preferred option.
 Reservations are being used this summer for visitors catching the shuttle to the Maroon Bells Recreation Area.

-With reservations off the table, one way to limit crowds could be through season passes.
+If reservations aren’t used, one way to limit crowds could be through season passes.
 Hanle said Skico officials are kicking around numerous ideas with passes, including “ways to incentivize people to spread out.”
 He said it was premature to discuss specific ideas because nothing has been finalized.

 Decades ago, season passes had blackout dates that kept locals off the slopes during the busiest times of the season — such as Christmas and New Year’s, and Presidents’ Weekend.
 It was unpopular with many customers.